Ronit-Makhija/BuildStream/LOCAL_SETUP.md

 1. Download from https://www.postgresql.org/download/windows/
 2. Run installer with default settings (port 5432)
 3. Remember the superuser password you set
+4. Add PostgreSQL to PATH:
+   - Open System Properties → Advanced → Environment Variables
+   - Add `C:\Program Files\PostgreSQL\15\bin` to your PATH
+   - Or restart Command Prompt and use full path to psql

 ### macOS
 ```bash